developer-zebra/developer-zebra-site/src/oemconfig/10-0/about/index.md

  * Bluetooth now allows rules to be enforced based on Bluetooth MAC address
  * GMS Configurations can now activate limited set of GMS apps
  * GPRS Configurations now support APN protocol roaming
- * Power Configurations can now control individual device wake-up sources such as buttons or keycodes
+ * Power Configurations can now control individual device wake-up sources such as buttons or keyCodes
  * Audio Configurations now allow selection of whether the device plays a sound when a battery charger is connected

 `IMPORTANT:` Features listed above are supported ONLY on devices with MX 9.3 and higher.
 [Which version is installed?](http://techdocs.zebra.com/mx/mx-version-on-device/)